Serious Eats - seriouseats.com

-Sunday Brunch: Shrimp Arepas
+Sunday Brunch: Shrimp Arepas Recipe

 Making arepas on a Sunday morning is a great activity for a group.
 Making the dough, then shaping, frying, and filling can all be done with a glass in hand.
 And no individual task is too daunting, making this a great brunch for guests who cannot stay out of the kitchen, or even some anxious youngsters.
-Masarepa is a precooked corn
+Masarepa is a precooked corn flour that can be found at most South American markets, or online.

-| Active time: | 45 minutes |
+- Active time: 45 minutes

-| Total time: | 1 hour 5 minutes |
+- Total time:1 hour 5 minutes

 Ingredients